Cyrald/ConsoleX/README.md

 ## 🔑 Key Features

 - 🎨 **JavaFX GUI:** Stylish JavaFX interface with dark theme
-- 🔍 **Smart Auto-completion:** Press Tab to automatically complete commands, paths, and arguments
+- 🔍 **Smart Auto-completion:** Press Tab to automatically complete commands
 - 📁 **File Operations:** Complete set of commands for working with files and directories
 - 🧩 **Flexible Command Creation System:** Create new commands by implementing classes
 - 📝 **Command Line Parsing:** Smart parser with support for quotes and escape characters